Peter Plagens: Writing

 Plagens has been a prominent art critic for more than five decades, producing numerous reviews, essays and articles about artists and the art world.
-He also authored the monograph, Bruce Nauman: The True Artist (2014), and two books of art criticism, Moonlight Blues: An Artist's Art Criticism (1986), and Sunshine Muse: Modern Art on the West Coast, 1945-70 (1974, re-issued 2000),Livingston, Jane.
-Review of "Sunshine Muse: Contemporary Art on the West Coast", "Art in America", March, 1975.
-Other critics characterize Plagens's writing as "stylish, clear-eyed," literate, direct and candid.
+He also authored the monograph, Bruce Nauman: The True Artist (2014), and two books of art criticism, Moonlight Blues: An Artist's Art Criticism (1986), and Sunshine Muse: Modern Art on the West Coast, 1945-70 (1974, re-issued 2000), Other critics characterize Plagens's writing as "stylish, clear-eyed," literate, direct and candid.
 In a 1974 New York Times review of Sunshine Muse, Hilton Kramer described Plagens as "the only amusing writer ever to appear in the pages of Artforum."
-Los Angeles Times critic Christopher Knight wrote that Plagens's Bruce Nauman monograph probed the question of what an artist is "with wit, insight and a prodigious amount of research, plus a good deal of personal experience"; other reviewers welcomed the book's first-person, near-confessional engagement with an artist frequently approached through academic jargon.Vine, Richard.
-"True Nauman: Peter Plagens on His New Volume on the Artist," Interviews, Art in America, April 21, 2014.
-Retrieved January 21, 2018.
-Sunshine Muse, deemed "vivacious and valuable" in The New York Times, has often been quoted by critics exploring West Coast art and artists since its publication in 1974.Raynor, Vivien.
-"West Coast Innovators in Ridgefield Show," The New York Times, March 24, 1991.
-Retrieved January 18, 2018.
+Los Angeles Times critic Christopher Knight wrote that Plagens's Bruce Nauman monograph probed the question of what an artist is "with wit, insight and a prodigious amount of research, plus a good deal of personal experience"; other reviewers welcomed the book's first-person, near-confessional engagement with an artist frequently approached through academic jargon.
+Sunshine Muse, deemed "vivacious and valuable" in The New York Times, has often been quoted by critics exploring West Coast art and artists since its publication in 1974.